 - Possibility of damage from passers-by or dirt, dust, and other debris

-Depending on the size of your RV, you may be able to rent an enclosed storage space that only fits your RV.
-Roll-up door units for campers are typically around 20 feet wide and 45 feet long, allowing space for most campers to fit.
-If you own a smaller Class B RV or a pop-up camper, you may be able to find a more traditional self storage unit that isn’t necessarily classified as RV storage.
+Roll-up door units for campers are typically around 20 feet wide and 50 feet long, allowing space for most campers to fit.
+Note: If you own a smaller Class B RV or a pop-up camper, you may be able to find a cheaper, more traditional self-storage unit that isn’t technically designed for recreational vehicles, but is still a usable space.

 Pros: